precice/preeco-orga/guidelines/guidelines-adapters.md

 We consider an adapter fulfilling all of these criteria as *Findable* and *Accessible*.
 This means that the adapter is working and documented.
 Others can find, build, and run the code, and they are able to understand what is does.

 - [ ] B.1: The adapter is accompanied by at least one application case to test it, covering at least a defined minimum functionality.
 The test case can be provided as an independent application case or included in the adapter.
-- [ ] B.2: There is a `README.md` file.
+- [ ] B.2: There is a `README.md` file with at least the following information (or links to related resources):
-- [ ] B.3: At least the following information is contained in the `README.md` file, or in a similar place:
   - [ ] application background and/or nature of coupling (e.g., surface vs. volume coupling; transient or steady-state; ...)
   - [ ] what data can be read and written for a coupling
   - [ ] which target solver versions are supported